lisp-rbi/sfq/sfq/README.md

 ## Installation protocol

-If you’re running macOS, Linux, or another Unix-like OS.
+If youâ€™re running macOS, Linux, or another Unix-like OS.
 To download Rustup and install Rust, run the following in your terminal, then follow the on-screen instructions.
 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```